All You Need To Know About Brandy: The Legendary French Wine Distillate

 The finest barrels are those of Allier and Limousine oak.

-But at the same time, the distillate evaporates, oxidizes, and oxygenates so that complex notes of spices and dried fruit develop, the fruit of the brandy rounds and becomes ripe.
+But at the same time, the distillate evaporates, oxidizes, and oxygenates so that complex notes of spices and dried fruit develop, and the fruit of the brandy rounds and becomes ripe.
 It is a slow process, which allows the distillate to mature and evolve.

 At first, the brandy is matured in new and even smoky barrels, but then we move on to the old ones, which are used not to give aromas and flavors, but only to let the distillate breathe.